SteeltoeOSS/Samples/MusicStore/README.md

 This application makes use of the following SteelToe components:
 * Spring Cloud Config Server Client for centralized application configuration
 * Spring Cloud Eureka Server Client for service discovery
-* SteelToe Connectors for connecting to MySql using EF6 or Postgres using EFCore
+* SteelToe Connectors for connecting to MySql using EF6 OR Postgres using EFCore
 * Optionally using SteelToe Connector to connect to a Redis cache

 Note: The MySql and Redis connectors only support .NET 451+ and as such when using them you must target a windows runtime.
 The Postgres connector supports both .NET 451+ and .NET Core.
-The default for the application is to use MySql and no Redis cache.
+The default for the application is to use MySql when running locally on Windows and to use Postgres when running on MacOS/Linux.
+Also, the default is to not use Redis cache.

 # Getting Started